Skip to main content

 Add Rules to the Rule Group

-A rule group must contain at least one rule to filter or inspect web requests.
-If a rule group is empty, add rules that define how AWS WAF should evaluate and act on incoming requests.
+A rule group must contain at least one rule to inspect or filter requests.
+If the rule group is empty, add rules that define how AWS WAF evaluates requests and applies actions.

-Before applying changes to rule groups that are currently in use, test and tune the configuration in a staging or testing environment to evaluate its impact.
-Then, test the updated rules in count mode with production traffic before enabling them to enforce actions.
+Before applying changes to rule groups that are currently in use, validate changes in a staging environment.
+Then test the updated rules in count mode against production traffic before enforcing actions.

 From Console